everburstSun/dash-molstar/docs/source/callbacks.md

     return box
 ```

-Specify the Bounding Box to control by the `label` parameter.
+Specify which Bounding Box to control by the `label` parameter.
 The default value is `"Bounding Box"`.
 If there is no box in the viewer with the given name, a box will be created.
 Otherwise the existing one get updated.

 ### Property `focus`